Photographs by Chris Linder

 Tuesday, February 25

-- 4 p.m.: Unnatural Representations: Photography and Nature, David Little, Curator of Photography and New Media, Minneapolis Institute of Arts (Dittmann Center 305)
+- 4 p.m.: Unnatural Representations: Photography and Nature, David Little, Curator of Photography and New Media, Minneapolis Institute of Arts (Center for Art and Dance 305)

 One popular story of photography and nature begins, rather oddly, with a pencil: William Henry Fox Talbot’s Pencil of Nature, the first commercially published book to use photographs as illustrations.
 The story gets more strange as photographers attempt to use the medium to represent the complexity of nature.
 This lecture will discuss a selection of key encounters involving photography and nature through the works of Anna Atkins, William Henry Fox Talbot, Ansel Adams, Trevor Paglen, Thomas Ruff, and Rinko Kawauchi, among others.